What Is Conservatory Finance?

 The loan amount and repayment period

-As a credit broker, we understand that everybody has different lending purposes and requirements which is why we offer loans of up to £5,000 and allow our customers to repay their loan over 1-24 months to accommodate those needs.
+As a credit broker, we understand that everybody has different lending purposes and requirements which is why we offer loan applications of up to £5,000 and allow our customers to repay their loan over 1-60 months to accommodate those needs.

 All you need to do is work out how much you require for the work that needs to be carried out and the period over which you would like to borrow, ensuring that you can easily afford to make the repayments alongside your other monthly expenses.